 As the Christmas decorations come down, the New Year’s resolution lists fill up.
 So how can you ensure you actually keep on track with your goals rather than falling off the wagon come February?
 By thinking SMART, that’s how.

-For many of us, 2019 wasn’t exactly the best year.
-It was filled with plenty of ups, downs, tragedies and sad celebrity news.
-So if you’re ready to bid 2019 adieu with a giant kick to the backside and greet a new decade with a fresh new outlook, then here’s how you can succeed.
+For most of us, 2020 wasn’t exactly the best year.
+It was filled with plenty of ups and downs as the world dealt with a global pandemic.
+So if you’re ready to bid 2020 adieu with a giant kick to the backside and greet a new year with a fresh new outlook, then here’s how you can succeed.

 Goals don’t have to be huge.
 In fact, the smaller they are, the better chance you have of actually keeping them.
 A good way to stay on track is by making SMART goals.
 Here’s what we mean: